Nishioka Tsuneo Yasunori shihan passed away on 8th February 2014. He was 90 years old.

 1st September, 2013

-Copyright 2013 Hiroaki Ishida.
-No unauthorised reproduction and translation without express prior written consent.
+Copyright 2014 Hiroaki Ishida.
+No unauthorised reproduction and translation without express prior consent.